 The studies analyzed in the meta-analysis focused first on the effect of probiotics on the risk of GDM.
 This association was the primary outcome they wanted to measure.
 Risk of preeclampsia was a secondary outcome, which means it was not the main focus of the studies.

 When researchers choose a health condition as their study's primary outcome, like GDM in these studies, they try to consider all the risk factors involved in its development.
 They aim to balance the groups being studied (e.g., those taking probiotics and those taking a placebo) so that they have the same risk factors and characteristics.
-If both groups are balanced, then differences between the groups can be more strongly attributed to the different exposures in the study - in this case whether or not they were taking probiotics.
+If both groups are balanced, then differences between the groups can be more strongly attributed to the different exposures in the study - in this case, whether or not they were taking probiotics.

 For the meta-analysis, preeclampsia was not the primary outcome studied.
-It’s possible that some risk factors specific for this condition were not considered or well-balanced between groups.
+It’s possible that some risk factors specific to this condition were not considered or well-balanced between groups.
 For instance, none of the studies provided information about how the babies were conceived, and we know that in vitro fertilization is a risk factor for preeclampsia.
 Also, some of the studies didn’t specify how many women over 35 years old were included, and that’s another risk factor for preeclampsia [1].

 The probiotic strains and dosage used differed among studies.